Jeremiah, the prophet of the Lord, speaking to the surviving remnant of Judah after Jerusalem's fall and Gedaliah's assassination.

 Primary Emphasis

 Jeremiah 42 contributes to the biblical need for a people who not only ask for God's word but receive it with obedient hearts.
 The remnant's divided response exposes the inadequacy of external religious language without inward renewal.
-In Jeremiah's wider canonical movement, this points toward the new covenant promise in which the Lord writes His law on the heart.
+In Jeremiah's wider canonical movement, this points toward the new covenant promise in which the Lord writes his law on the heart.

-Christ fulfills that hope by obeying the Father perfectly, securing forgiveness through His death and resurrection, and giving the Spirit so that His people may walk in obedient trust rather than fear-driven self-preservation.
+Christ fulfills that hope by obeying the Father perfectly, securing forgiveness through his death and resurrection, and giving the Spirit so that his people may walk in obedient trust rather than fear-driven self-preservation.

 Chapter Contribution